Siddartha25/NeoMind/README.md

 To use NeoMind, you need an API key for accessing Groq's language model.
 Visit [Groq](https://groq.com/) to sign up and obtain a free API key.

+## 3. Create your knowledge graph
+NeoMind uses Neo4j for knowledge graphs, you need an URI of an knowledge graph instance for using NeoMind.
+Visit [Neo4j aura]([https://groq.com/](https://neo4j.com/product/auradb/)) to sign up and create a new instance and obtain URI.

+## 4. Create a chatbot

 ## Why NeoMind?
 NeoMind offers a smart prompt-engineering approach that combines cutting-edge LLM capabilities with structured knowledge retrieval, making it a powerful and scalable solution for creating intelligent, context-aware, and reliable chatbots.
 With its ability to integrate knowledge graphs, retrieve similar past queries, and adapt its personality, NeoMind stands out as a practical framework for businesses looking to enhance their automated support and conversational AI solutions.